aabbtree77/tensors/index.md

 ## Why Shankland?

 To sum up, we are given a field with tensor/spinor indices and their permutation symmetries.
-A Lorentz-invariant operator is then constructed.
-It may serve as a quadratic form operator for the field.
-The spin content of the field is discovered as the eigenvalue multiplicities of that operator.
+A Lorentz-invariant tensor is then constructed.
+It may serve as a quadratic form for the field.
+The spin content of the field is discovered as the eigenvalue multiplicities of the tensor.
 One test of this formalism confirms that removing spin 0 from a vector field leads to "apesanteur" $A$ aka vector potential.

 Considering the vast literature on group theory, irreducible representations, angular momentum, higher-spin field theories, spin projection operators, tensors, spinors, Weyl, Wigner, Weinberg...
-Shankland's system is the most open and inviting.
+Shankland's system is the most tensor-spinor centric and bottom-up.
+The downside is that we are building a quadratic form which demands twice as many indices as the field itself.
+Ideally, it would be nicer to build a scalar/cost function and get into quadratic forms via some gradient operation.

 <div class="imgcontainer">
 <a style="font-size: 1.5rem;" href="https://youtu.be/Y183gJQ9yCY?t=20">Sign the contract big boy...</a>